Casiodoro de Reina: In exile

-Biblical translation
+Bible translation

 While in exile, variously in London, Antwerp, Frankfurt, Orléans and Bergerac, funded by various sources (such as Juan Pérez de Pineda) Reina began translating the Bible into Spanish by using a number of works as source texts.
 For the Old Testament, the work appears to have made extensive use of the Ferrara Bible in Ladino, with comparisons to the Masoretic Text and the Vetus Latina.
 The New Testament derives from the Textus Receptus of Erasmus, with comparisons to the Vetus Latina and Syriac manuscripts.
 For the New Testament, he had great aid from the translations of Francisco de Enzinas and Juan Pérez de Pineda.

 Reina was granted citizenship by Frankfurt on 16 August 1571.
 He worked as a silk trader to make money for his family.
 In 1574, he bought the library of Johannes Oporinus at an auction in Basel who had died in July 1568.
 With Oporinus he unsuccessfully attempted to publish the first Bible in the Spanish language before he died for which he advanced 400 guilders.
 It is speculated that Reina's Bible, published in Switzerland in 1569, which became the basis of the Reina-Valera Bible, was a composite work of the expatriate Isidorean community, done by several different hands, with Reina the first among them.

 Step by step, he became a true member of the Lutherans.
 Around 1580, he published a Catechism, in the sense of Luther's Catechism, in Latin, French and Dutch.